Think of your senior year program as a connected whole. The central elements are:

 Once you've secured the services of a suitable advisor, late in the spring of your junior year or very early in the fall, the next step is to register for the senior thesis tutorial (CSS 409) under the advisor's supervision in the fall.
-There's no need to preregister for CSS 409 as you simply add it during the fall drop-add period.
+You may not preregister for CSS 409 but you simply add it during the fall drop-add period.
 If the work goes as planned and the thesis is continued into the spring semester, students receive a grade of "X" for CSS 409 (that is, a placeholder grade for work not yet completed) and register for a second thesis tutorial, CSS 410, in the spring.
 Candidates for honors must complete their theses by the second week in April (see above!), a date set by the Honors College, not the CSS.
 In a very few cases, thesis writers choose not to submit their work for consideration for honors, or fail to complete the work by the Honors College deadline; these students have until the end of the spring semester to complete their work, and while they cannot graduate with honors, they do receive full credit with a grade (given by the advisor) for each of the two thesis tutorials.
 Students who do submit their work for honors have it evaluated by a committee that includes their advisor and two other professors, one a CSS core faculty member and the other from outside the CSS.
 These evaluations determine whether the thesis will receive Honors, High Honors or no honors.
 The honors designation is independent of the grades given by the advisor in CSS 409 and 410; honors candidates receive both the honors designation and the tutorial grades.